sheillamacharia/movie-financial-performance-analysis/README.md

 - Mid-budget films ($30M–$100M) perform best.

-- Timing of release strongly affects ROI.
+- Timing of release does not affect ROI.

 - Ideal runtime: ~100 minutes.

-- Early hype doesn’t ensure lasting success.
+- Early hype does help with the profit.

 # **Recommendations**